 Support applied research activities by participating in focus groups or surveys.

 Contribute to the direction, implementation and/or evaluation of applied research (including an international literature review, focus groups, general public and arts industry surveys, public roundtables) to ensure they are relevant and effective.
 Flexible commitment levels according to availability or interest.

-Offer meeting space for one or more Steering Committee convening sessions with seating likely required for 40 to 100.
+Offer meeting space for one or more advisory convening sessions or public roundtables with seating likely required for 40 to 100.
 Either in-kind or as fee-for-service contribution.